RaphaelIT7/sourcesdk-gmod/readme.md

 Currently, these dlls exist that can replace the given gmod dll:
 [datacache](https://github.com/RaphaelIT7/gmod-datacache)

+## Some facts about gmod
+- Gmod uses [rapidjson](https://github.com/Tencent/rapidjson) and [bootil](https://github.com/garrynewman/bootil). rapidjson is probably used for util.TableToJSON and util.JSONToTable

 ## my ToDo
 - [ ] Add Proper readme.
 - [ ] Fix PMELib.h and pme.cpp for Linux